Malmesbury Market Cross: Description

 It was described by John Leland, who visited Malmesbury in 1542, as follows:

 Malmesbyri hath a good quik [lively] market kept every Saturday.
 There is a right fair and costeley peace of worke in the market place made all of stone and curiusly voultid for poore market folkes to stande dry when rayne cummith.
 Ther be 8 great pillers and 8 open arches: and the work is 8 square: one great piller in the midle berith up the voulte.
 The men of the toun made this peace of work in hominum memoria [within living memory].

 The cross was renovated in about 1800 at the expense of John Howard, 15th Earl of Suffolk, and subsequently repaired in 1909–12 and 1949–50.
 In 1879–80, the Society for the Protection of Ancient Buildings (in its third year of existence) sent two council members who drew up a report of the repairs needed for Lord Northwick, who owned the cross, but it is not clear what was done.
 One pinnacle knocked off by a heavy goods vehicle in recent years is in the Athelstan Museum in the town.

 Related structures

-An even more elaborate covered market cross in a similar style is the Chichester Cross; Ipswich once had another, in a lighter Renaissance style, but this survives only in old prints.
+An even more elaborate covered market cross in a similar style is the Chichester Cross; the Poultry Cross at Salisbury is also similar in many ways although it only has six buttresses; Ipswich once had another, in a lighter Renaissance style, but this survives only in old prints.